ControlThings/mist-android-boilerplate/README.md

 ## Prerequisites

 * [Android studio](https://developer.android.com/studio/)
-* Credentials to Controlthings artifactory server
+* Credentials to Controlthings artifactory server.
+Please get in touch with ControlThings to obtain them: info@controlthings.fi or +358405166116

 For the moment you will need acces to Controlthings Artifactory server, to get the MistApi.